vrugtehagel/stateify/README.md

 // but, since data.favoriteNumber is a proxy and 23 is not, console.log(data.favoriteNumber === 23) // false
+// and things like this also don't work, because comparing an object to
+// an object just checks if they point at the same object in memory console.log(data.preferences == null) // false console.log(data.preferences.is(null)) // true
 ```
 Most of the time, you don't have to worry about any of this because state variables act like they _are_ the value they hold in nearly all cases.